Jyothi181/VLSI-DESIGN-FLOW/README.md

 - **VLSI Design Flow :** Methodology to design an IC such that it delivers the required functionality or behaviour.
 This process follows the divide and conquer.
 - **Idea to RTL Flow :** It takes a high-level idea or concept of a product and represents the hardware portion of the implementation in RTL.
 Pre-RTL flow is system level design
-- **RTL to GDS Flow :** It takes an RTL through various stages of logical and physical design steps and finally represents the design as GDS
+- **RTL to GDS Flow :** It takes an RTL through various stages of logical and physical design steps and finally represents the design as GDS file.
-- **GDS to chip processes :** It takes a GDS prepares masks for a given GDS and fabricate/ tests / package chips
+- **GDS to chip processes :** It takes a GDS file and prepares masks for a given GDS and fabricate/ tests / package chips.

 ### Terminologies

-- RTL : Modelling of circuit as flow of data (signal) between registers
+- **RTL :** Modelling of circuit as flow of data (signal) between registers

-- Library:  Timing, area and power information of standard cells and macros
+- **Library:**  Timing, area and power information of standard cells and macros

 - Constraints: Design goals, expected timing behaviour, enviroment (SDC)